jashburn8020/notes/_posts/2024-08-20-diversity-equity-inclusion.md

       * Clan culture type focuses inward on the firm and employees, placing high value on integration, teamwork, and other internal processes.
       * Adhocracy culture type has a results-oriented external focus that places priority on competition and interaction with the environment, and relatively lower level of employee-focused orientation.
         * Relatively less supportive environment that potentially dampens an atmosphere of open-minded consideration.
-      * Competition -- studies have found that women are more cooperative than men; men, conversely, embrace competitive individualism.
+      * Competition: Studies have found that women are more cooperative than men; men, conversely, embrace competitive individualism.
         * Contrasting styles may tend to hinder performance, particularly within an adhocracy culture.
     * Firms planning to increase their current level of gender diversity may be advised to cultivate a set of organisational values that focus closely on:
       * employee affiliation and consensus-building,